 Students in this program:

 - Spend their first three academic years at Fordham College at Lincoln Center (typically majoring in Mathematics or Mathematics/Computer & Information Science).

 - At the end of this period, they transfer to Columbia University

 - After completing the second year at Columbia, they receive their BA or BS degree from Fordham and their BS engineering degree from Columbia

-All Fordham core curriculum requirements must be satisfied before the student begins courses at Columbia University.
-In addition, students must take core courses required by the School of Engineering and Applied Science at Columbia University.
+All Fordham core curriculum and major requirements must be satisfied before the student begins courses at Columbia University.
+In addition, students must take prerequisite courses required by the School of Engineering and Applied Science at Columbia University.

 A list of those courses may be obtained from the program adviser upon request.